Working with geometry using numpy.

 - images : main documentation images

-A numpy geometry class and functions that work with arcpy and ESRI featureclasses is provided here to facilitate working with vector geometry using the ndarray as its base.
+A numpy geometry class and functions with a focus on polygon/polyline geometry.
+Some methods for converting other geometry representations are provided, but limited to geojson and ESRI featureclasses.
+The current incarnation is restricted to 2D vector geometry using the NumPy ndarray as its base.

 This is a work in progress, so bear with me.
 The intent of the Geo class is to treat the geometry of featureclasses as one entity.